filecoin-project/filecoin-docs/docs/mine/connectivity.md

     * Internal port: [CHOSEN PORT]
     * Protocol: TCP
     * IP Address: Private IP address of the host system running the miner

-#### Option 2: UPnP setup

-Alternatively, users with routers that support universal plug and play (UPnP) can set up their firewalling automatically by configuring their client's daemon to use the address `0.0.0.0`.
-Note that, if using UPnP, **standard port forwarding does not need to be set up,** and can cause issues if used in parallel.

 ## Establishing a public IP address